pengzhi1998/academic-kickstart/content/project/MIPS_CPU/index.md

 and reliable. <br>

 The main work for the project is as follows:
-* The eight-staged pipelined CPU design and implementation, including the control part as well as data path.
+- The eight-staged pipelined CPU design and implementation, including the control part as well as data path.
-* High efficiency assembly language of FFT.
+- High efficiency assembly language of FFT.
-* Hazard detection and the test of FFT on the simulated CPU.
+- Hazard detection and the test of FFT on the simulated CPU.

+# Main Module Design